 On November 30, 2020, concurrently with the execution of the Merger Agreement, CF II and certain Legacy View stockholders (the "Legacy Investors") entered into a Registration Rights Agreement (the "Registration Rights Agreement"), which became effective at the Closing.
 Pursuant to the terms of the Registration Rights Agreement, View became obligated to file one or more registration statements to register the resales of Class A common stock held by such Legacy Investors, on the terms set forth in the Registration Rights Agreement.
 Legacy Investors holding at least 25% of the registrable securities owned by all Legacy Investors are entitled under the Registration Rights Agreement to make a written demand for registration under the Securities Act of all or part of their registrable securities, up to a total of three such demands.
-In addition, pursuant to the terms of the Registration Rights Agreement and subject to certain requirements and customary conditions, such Legacy Investors may demand at any time or from time to time, that View files a registration statement on Form S-1 (or any similar short-form registration which may be available at such time) to register the resale of the registration rights, subject to certain requirements and customary conditions.
+In addition, pursuant to the terms of the Registration Rights Agreement and subject to certain requirements and customary conditions, such Legacy Investors may demand at any time or from time to time, that View files a registration statement on Form S-1 (or any similar short-form registration which may be available at such time) to register the resale of the registrable securities of View held by such Legacy Investors.
+The Registration Rights Agreement also provides such Legacy Investors with "piggy-back" registration rights, subject to certain requirements and customary conditions.